6.824 2006 Final Project Information

 to be involved in all stages of your project.

 Please, come talk to us about your project ideas, how you should

-execute the project, what you should write about in your final paper,
+execute the project, what you should write about in your final report,

 Feel free to base your implementation on the code that we supply

-you for the labs, or on your solution code.
-In past years students
+you for the labs, or on your lab solutions.

 If you're having trouble thinking of a project idea, some of the